Car Accident Claim Payouts: How Much is Your Claim Worth?

 How is My Compensation Calculated?

-Compensation is calculated using two factors, ‘General Damages’ and ‘Special Damages.’
+Compensation for a car accident is calculated using two factors, ‘General Damages’ and ‘Special Damages.’

 General Damages